 Strategies Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Strategy 1: Use PowerBI as a perpetual, live data dashboard to support our staff in understanding the current reality of the school, plan for improvement and track efficacy.
 Low Strategy 2: Support school-based collection and sharing of artifacts to support assurance reporting and telling the story of the growth and success of the school and students.
-Intermediate Strategy 3: Advance school-based community engagement to ensure ÉSRMS is capturing and responding to the voice of all our stakeholders.
+Low Strategy 3: Advance school-based community engagement to ensure ÉSRMS is capturing and responding to the voice of all our stakeholders.
 High

-• Bringing in community members for various school events
+- Bringing in community members for various school events - Showcasing student learning through different media platforms

-- Showcasing student learning through different media platforms Areas for Growth: - Utilization of PowerBI and becoming for efficient with it
+• Utilization of PowerBI and becoming for efficient with it

-• Working as a staff to become more consistent with the use of PowerBI
+• Working as a staff to become more consistent with the use of PowerBI - To be more intentional and effective when looking at the data availble as a staff